vekatze/neut/book/src/static-memory-management.md

 }
 ```

 In the code above, `xs` is used three times.
-Thus, its content is copied twice:
+Therefore, its content is copied twice:

 ```neut
 // after compilation (pseudo-code)